 The Early Years

 The Allegro story starts in 1961 when the Caneva family opened a music shop in downtown Lockport, called the Lockport Music Center.
-They sold all types of instruments and taught many of the award-winning band students from Lockport Township High School.
-The music center went through several changes of ownership over the next 30 years, but it was always a home for young musicians in Lockport.
+They sold instruments and taught lessons, and even through changes in ownership, the shop was always a home for young musicians in Lockport.

 The Growing Up Years

 In 1991, Tim Veurink saw an ad in a paper for a music shop for sale.
 As a teenager, he’d spent many hours hanging out in just such a place, playing guitar and enjoying the “musician vibe.”
-It sounded like a dreamy business opportunity, as well as a ticket out of his current line of work—accounting, ugh.
-So Tim walked through the door of Lockport Music and was greeted by a kindly, older gentleman.
+It sounded like a dreamy business opportunity, so Tim walked through the door of Lockport Music and was greeted by a kindly, older gentleman.
 Tim said to him, “This is a nice place you’ve got here.”
 And the man responded, “Yes it is.
 You want it?”
 And several conversations later, Tim owned a music store.
 Dreamy!

 Tim continued the grand tradition of the Lockport Music Shop—lots of hanging out, playing guitar, and soaking up the vibe.
-They sold guitars, amps, musical instruments and accessories, and they taught a lot of lessons.
-But in truth, there was more hanging out than actual sales.
-Tim kept working at it, in spite of Big Music Stores and the rise of the internet.
-But the landscape for retailers was changing, and Tim was ready for a change too.
+They sold guitars and other instruments, but in truth, there was more hanging out than actual sales.
+Tim kept working at it, but the times they were a’changing, and Tim was ready for a change too.

 The Year of Change

-In 2001, Tim found himself in a conversation with a local piano teacher, Lori Gardner, about the lesson business in Lockport.
-Lori’s dream was to start a performing arts academy in neighboring Lemont, where most of her student base was located.
-Tim liked the idea, and they decided to make it a partnership.
-On September 11, 2001, while the reports of airplanes slamming into the Twin Towers in New York were coming over the radio, they were just starting the remodeling project in an old building in historic downtown Lemont.
-It was an emotional day.
-Over the next month, they hung drywall, painted, bought furniture and pianos and toys, until the space was perfect.
+In 2001, Tim was introduced to a local piano teacher, Lori Gardner, who shared with him her dream of creating a performing arts academy in neighboring Lemont, where most of her student base was located.
+Tim liked the idea, and decided to jump onboard.
+In September 2001, they starting remodeling an old building in historic downtown Lemont.
+Together with many friends pitching in, they hung drywall, painted, bought furniture and pianos and children’s toys, until the space was perfect.
 The Allegro Music Academy was now a reality.
 On October 23rd of 2001, Lori taught their first lesson.

-They were fortunate to meet many great families that wanted to learn how to play music.
+They were fortunate to meet many great families who wanted to learn how to play music.
 These families told their friends, who told their friends, and the word travelled fast in the friendly town of Lemont.
-Soon more space was required to accommodate the growth, and they were able to rent the 2nd floor of the building to add additional teaching studios.
+Soon more space was required to accommodate the growth, and they soon added more teaching studio on the 2nd floor of the building.

-Lori had become a very expensive business partner, so Tim decided he was either he was going to buy her out or get her to marry him.
-Since she’s the reason the studios are so much fun, he chose the second option.
+On a personal note, Tim noticed that Lori had become a very expensive business partner, so he decided it was time to either a) buy her out or b) see if he could convince her to marry him.
+Since she brings all the fun and excitement to the studios, he decided to propose.
 Luckily for him, she said yes!
 In August 2003, they made it official in a small ceremony at Dellwood Park in Lockport.
 Like lots of things in marriage, Tim found himself agreeing with Lori’s ideas more and more.
 Allegro was proving to be a big hit in Lemont and they knew it was time to continue growing and teaching more students.

-Ever since the Europeans sailed in search of the new world, humans have been westward focused.
-Allegro is no different apparently, and so they looked to Bolingbrook for the 3rd location.
-In May of 2006, they moved into a cozy little strip mall space on Boughton Road and launched the third studio, which for the first time also included a dance program.
+In May of 2006, they added commercial space in Bolingbrook and launched the third studio, which for the first time also included a dance studio!
 Allegro Music and Dance Academy became the new name as they moved closer and closer to Lori’s dream of having a performing arts academy.

 The more things change…

 We consider our students, teachers and staff to be part of our family– the Allegro family.
 And guess what?
-There’s still room in this big crazy house… should we set a place for you?
+There’s still room in this big, old, crazy house… should we set a place for you?